 PHP Fatal error: Out of memory (allocated x) (tried to allocate x bytes) in /path/to/php/script

-That said, for scripts which request other PHP scripts inline using require, include or include_once, this limit is then inherited and shared by all included scripts that are dependent on the parent script.
+That said, for scripts that request other PHP scripts inline using require, include, or include_once, this limit is then inherited and shared by all included scripts that are dependent on the parent script.

-Now regarding the original issue mentioned in the outset.
-A lower setting of 128M is always better because if there are PHP scripts trying to use more than 128M, those scripts would now return memory limit exceeded errors.
-In the above issue that was not the case, so regardless of 128M or 1G memory_limit setting it only comes into play if there’s inefficient script(s).
+Now, regarding the original example mentioned at the outset.
+A lower setting of 256M is always better because if PHP scripts are trying to use more than 256M, those scripts would now return memory limit exceeded errors.
+In the above issue, that was not the case, so regardless of the 256M or 1G memory_limit setting, it only comes into play if there are inefficient scripts.

-Fortunately, the PHP memory_limit setting will block inefficient code, which then alerts you so that you can optimize your script(s).
-Until fixed, you may have to temporarily increase the memory_limit setting, because any scripts which try to exceed the limit will not run and your web app will be broken in part or in whole.
+Fortunately, the PHP memory_limit setting will block inefficient code, alerting you to optimize your code.
+Until fixed, you may want to temporarily increase PHP memory_limit to avoid your web application becoming unusable due to PHP out-of-memory errors.

-If you don’t have them memory on your server, you’ll sometimes face with the decision to increase PHP memory_limit to meet requirements of scripts or, to optimize your code.
-You should always optimize when possible.
-Also, you can increase PHP’s memory limit for specific websites (one method would be to place a php.ini in the web root) and you can even set the limit for specific scriptname.php.
-For example using ini_set(‘memory_limit’,’256MB’).
+If you don’t have available memory on your server, you’ll sometimes be faced with deciding whether to increase PHP memory_limit to meet the requirements of scripts or to optimize your code.
+It would be best if you always optimized as the preferred option when possible.
+Also, you can increase PHP’s memory limit for specific websites.
+One method would be to place a php.ini file in the site’s webroot.
+You can even set the limit for specific scriptname.php.
+For example, using ini_set(‘memory_limit’,’256MB’).

 To increase the PHP memory limit setting, edit your PHP.ini file.
 Increase the default value (example: Maximum amount of memory a script may consume = 256MB) of the PHP memory limit line in php.ini.